-43.18 Callback
+43.14 Callback

-- A. When an overtime-eligible employee has left the Employer grounds and is called to return to the work station outside of regularly scheduled hours to handle emergency situations that could not be anticipated, the employee will receive three (3) hours penalty pay plus time actually worked.
+A. When an overtime-eligible employee has left the Employer grounds and is called to return to the work station outside of regularly scheduled hours to handle

+- emergency situations that could not be anticipated, the employee will receive three (3) hours penalty pay plus time actually worked.
 The penalty pay will be compensated at the regular rate.
 Time worked will be in accordance with Article 7, Hours of Work, and Article 8, Overtime. - B. Time worked by an overtime-eligible employee immediately preceding the regular shift does not constitute callback, provided time worked does not exceed two (2) hours or notice of at least eight (8) hours has been given. - C. An employee who is receiving standby pay is not entitled to callback penalty pay if required to return to work after departing the worksite or is directed to report to duty prior to the starting time of the employee's next scheduled work shift.

-43.19 Shift Premium
+43.15 Shift Premium

-- A. Shift premium for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 p.m. and 7:00 a.m. will be two dollars and fifty cents (\$2.50) per hour. - B. Shift premium will be paid for the entire daily or weekly shift, which qualifies under Subsection A above.
-Shift premium may also be computed and paid at the above monthly rate for employees permanently assigned to a qualifying afternoon or night shift.

-- C. An employee assigned to a shift that qualifies for shift premium pay will receive the same shift premium for authorized periods of any paid leave or holidays. - D. When an employee is regularly assigned to an afternoon or evening shift that qualifies for shift premium, the employee will receive shift premium pay during temporary assignment, not to exceed five (5) working days, to a shift that does not qualify for shift premium.
+- A. Shift premium for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 p.m. and 7:00 a.m. will be one dollar (\$1.00) per hour. - B. Shift premium will be paid for the entire daily or weekly shift, which qualifies under Subsection A above.
+Shift premium may also be computed and paid at the above monthly rate for employees permanently assigned to a qualifying afternoon or night shift. - C. An employee assigned to a shift that qualifies for shift premium pay will receive the same shift premium for authorized periods of any paid leave or holidays. - D. When an employee is regularly assigned to an afternoon or evening shift that qualifies for shift premium, the employee will receive shift premium pay during temporary assignment, not to exceed five (5) working days, to a shift that does not qualify for shift premium.

-43.20 Standby
+43.16 Standby

 - A. An overtime-eligible employee is in standby status while waiting to be engaged to work by the Employer and both of the following conditions exist: - 1.
 The employee is required to be present at a specified location or is immediately available to be contacted.
 The location may be the employee's home or other specific location, but not a work site away from home. - 2.
-The Employer requires the employee to be prepared to report immediately for work if the need arises, although the need might not arise. - B. Standby status will not be concurrent with work time. - C. Employees on standby status will be compensated at a rate of one dollar and fifty cents (\$1.50) an hour or seven percent (7.0%) of their hourly base salary, whichever is greater, for time spent in standby status.
+The Employer requires the employee to be prepared to report immediately for work if the need arises, although the need might not arise. - B. Standby status will not be concurrent with work time.

+C. Employees on standby status will be compensated at a rate of seven percent (7.0%) of their hourly base salary for time spent in standby status.

-43.21 Relocation Compensation
+43.17 Relocation Compensation